-Based on JCR Sustainability Finance Assessment Methodology, JCR assigns "gs1" for the preliminary evaluation of "Green/Social Evaluation (Uses of Proceeds)".
+Based on JCR Sustainability Finance Evaluation Methodology, JCR assigns "gs1" for the evaluation of "Green/Social Evaluation (Uses of Proceeds)".
 It assigns "m1" for "Management, Operation and Transparency Evaluation".
-Consequently, it assigns "SU1" for the preliminary overall evaluation of JCR sustainability bond.
+Consequently, it assigns "SU1" for the overall evaluation of JCR sustainability bond.
 Detailed evaluation results are discussed in the next chapter.
-The Bonds are considered to meet the standards for the items required by the Green Bond Principles, the Social Bond Principles, the Sustainability Guidelines, and the Ministry of the Environment's Green Bond Guidelines.1234
+The Bonds are considered to meet the standards for the items required by the Green Bond Principles, the Social Bond Principles, the Sustainability Bond Guidelines, and the Ministry of the Environment's Green Bond Guidelines.
+1234

-1 ICMA(International Capital Market Association) Green Bond Principles 2018
+ICMA(International Capital Market Association) Green Bond Principles 2018

-2 ICMA Social Bond Principles 2018
+ICMA Social Bond Principles 2018

-3 ICMA Sustainability Bond Guidelines 2018
+ICMA Sustainability Bond Guidelines 2018

-4 Ministry of the Environment Green Bond Guidelines 2017
+Ministry of the Environment Green Bond Guidelines 2017